Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: PROBLEM FORMULATION

 \section{PROBLEM FORMULATION}

+We represent TAMP problems using an extension of the Planning Domain Definition Language (PDDL), a logic-based action language, that supports planning with continuous values~\cite{garrett2020PDDLStream}.
+We define a TAMP {\em domain} $\langle \mathcal{P}, \mathcal{C}, \mathcal{A}\rangle$ by a set of {\em predicates} $\mathcal{P}$, {\em constants} $\mathcal{C}$ and {\em actions} $\mathcal{A}$. {\em Predicates} and {\em actions} can be represented as tuples consisting of a name and a list of typed arguments.
+The arguments may be (1) discrete, such as object and part names, or (2) continuous, such as object poses, object grasps, robot configurations, object joint angles, and robot trajectories. {\em Constants} name objects that are useful by all problems in the domain, such as object categories.

-We define a TAMP {\em domain} $\langle \mathcal{P}, \mathcal{A}\rangle$ by a set of {\em predicates} $\mathcal{P}$ and a set of {\em actions} $\mathcal{A}$, both of which can be viewed as tuples with a name, discrete arguments such as objects, and continuous arguments such as poses ({\it e.g.} $p_0$), grasps ({\it e.g.} $g_1$), robot configurations ({\it e.g.} $q_0$), joint angles ({\it e.g.} $a_0$), and trajectories ({\it e.g.} $t_1$).
-A TAMP {\em problem} $\langle \mathcal{O}, \mathcal{I}, \mathcal{G}, \mathcal{A}\rangle$ is defined by a set of manipulable {\em objects} $\mathcal{O}$, an {\em initial state} $\mathcal{I}$, and a conjunctive set of {\em goal literals} $\mathcal{G}$.
-Table~\ref{tab:example} shows some examples of each consturct.
-Note that fridge1:door1, fridge1:space1, and fridge1 are three different objects in the planning problem, since they afford different actions.
+A TAMP {\em problem} $\langle \mathcal{O}, \mathcal{I}, \mathcal{G}, \mathcal{A}\rangle$ is defined by a set of {\em objects} $\mathcal{O}$, a set of {\em initial literals} $\mathcal{I}$, and a conjunctive set of {\em goal literals} $\mathcal{G}$.
+A {\em literal} is a predicate with an assignment of values to its arguments.
+The set of initial literals defines a state of the world.
+Each {\em grounded action} defines a deterministic transition of the world state.
+Table~\ref{tab:example} shows some example literals of each construct.
+Note that ``fridge1:door1'', ``fridge1:space1'', and ``fridge1'' are three different objects in the planning problem since they afford different actions.

 {